kagaimiq/jl-uboot-tool/docs/what-is-uboot.md

 Although on SDKs for newer chips (BR23/BR25/BR28/etc) the uboot.boot has shrunk down in size a lot, and so the only option that's left is the
 UBOOT1.00 from the MaskROM.

+On some chips, notably those which have SDRAM, the UBOOT2.00 is a part of the application, rather than being put into uboot.boot, while on chips where the CPU will run off flash because there's nothing else that can store large blob of code, accessing the disk of the application will transfer the chip into either the UBOOT2.00 mode or UBOOT1.00 mode.